TheCosmomancer/pytrello/readme.md

 # Project Management System

-A terminal-based project and task management system built with Python and curses.
+A terminal-based project and task management system built with Python and curses for Advanced programming class project.

 ## Features